himeno-sun-lab/himeno-sun-lab.github.io/content/en/authors/Zhangxunyang/index.md

 ---
 # Display name
-title: Ziqing Chang
+title: Xunyang Zhang

 # Full name (for SEO)
-first_name: Ziqing
+first_name: Xunyang
-last_name: CHANG
+last_name: ZHANG

 # Username (this should match the folder name)
 authors:
-  - Changziqing
+  - Zhangxunyang

 # Order in display
-weight: 20
+weight: 15

 # Is this the primary user of the site?
 superuser: false